Use systems science tools to create lasting social change

-Step out of stale patterns and design dynamics that actually serve you, your team, and your community.
+Let me help you step out of stale patterns and design dynamics that actually serve you, your colleagues, and your community.
+You’ll get:

-Your work is fast-paced, complex, and meaningful, and your team deserves the best tools and conditions to get it done.
+Your work is fast-paced, complex, and meaningful, and you deserve the best tools and conditions to get it done.

 A round illustration of three colored circles and one square arranged in a circle with directional arrows between them.